cncf/landscapeapp/README.md

 Using an external source for this info saves effort in most cases, because most organizations are already listed.
 Going forward, the data is being independently maintained and updated over time.

+If for certain reason Crunchbase should not be used - we rely on `organization: { name: 'My Organization Name' }` instead of a `crunchbase` field

 #### Overriding industries from Crunchbase

 To override industries returned from Crunchbase for a specific Crunchbase entry, add it to an `crunchbase_overrides` top-level entry on `landscape.yml`.
 For instance, the following will set `industries` for Linux Foundation to Linux and Cloud Computing: